 7.0 SEVERABILITY

-If any provision, clause, sentence, or paragraph of these regulations or the application or circumstances shall be held to be invalid, such invalidity shall not affect the other provisions or applications of these regulations.
-The valid part of any clause, sentence, or paragraph of these regulations shall be given independence from the invalid provisions or application, and to this end the provisions of these regulations are herby declared to be severable.
+If any provision, clause, sentence, or paragraph of these regulations this regulation or the application or circumstances shall be held to be invalid, such invalidity shall not affect the other provisions or applications of these regulationsthis regulation.
+The valid part of any clause, sentence, or paragraph of these regulations this regulation shall be given independence from the invalid provisions or application, and to this end the provisions of these regulations this regulation are herby declared to be severable.

 8.0 FEES

-Not Applicable
+8.1 Applicable fees

+Any applicable fees as determined by the Municipal Fire Authority must be paid prior to burning.

 IN WITNESS WHEREOF, the Davis County Board of Health has passed, approved and adopted this regulation this 12th day of October, 1971.